Asanee–Wasan: History

 Asanee–Wasan celebrated with a 20th anniversary concert on May 12–14, 2006 at Impact Arena in Muang Thong Thani.
 Originally, just one show had been planned, but when tickets quickly sold out, two more were added, which also sold out.
 The pair also played shows in Nakhon Ratchasima and in Phuket.
 They were backed by Fahrenheit.

 In 2011, they left GMM Grammy and co-founded a new company, Music Union, with fellow producers Chatree Kongsuwan, Nitipong Hornak and singer/businessman Vudtinun Bhirombhakdi.
 Asanee and Wasan have released some singles, available via digital download, with the new company.
 Artists joining Music Union includes Blackhead, Jamjun Project, Nicole Theriault, etc.

+In 2024, the duo reunited to release the single "Ter Ja Pen Yang Chan Bang Rue Plao?" (เธอจะเป็นอย่างฉันบ้างหรือเปล่า; Will You Be Like Me?) under Move Records, which marked their final single.
+Two years later, in 2026, Asanee–Wasan announced their farewell concert, Farewell Concert Asanee–Wasan “I Want to Emphasize One Last Time…”, held at Impact Arena, Muang Thong Thani.
+The event comprised four regular performances on 2, 3, 5, and 6 September, followed by a final charity performance for the Ramathibodi Foundation on 8 September.
+Due to unforeseen circumstances affecting the initial performance, that show was cancelled and a replacement performance was scheduled for 9 September.
+Accordingly, 9 September 2026 is regarded as the group’s official disbandment date, concluding 40 years of activity under the name Asanee–Wasan.

 Wasan solo works

 In an Asanee–Wasan album, Wasan usually sings lead on only one or two songs.
 In the remaining songs, he would play guitar alongside his brother and sing backing harmonies.
 Nevertheless, the song Khong Derm (Still the Same), one of the duo's hits is sung by Wasan.
 Another hit song Nueng Mit Chit Klai was Wasan's work from his Isn't days and was rearranged for Asanee–Wasan.
 Wasan has some albums of his own with Isn't.
-Even after becoming Asanee–Wasan, he released two more solo albums, Guitar Toe in 1988 with Isn't, and Khuen Toe in 1992.
+Even after becoming Asanee–Wasan, he released two more solo albums, Guitar Toh in 1988 with Isn't, and Khuen Toh in 1992.